 Key Components of a Will

-A well-drafted will should include several key components to ensure it is legally valid and comprehensive.
+A well-drafted will under English and Welsh law should include several key components to ensure it is legally valid and comprehensive.

-- Beneficiaries: Individuals or entities who will inherit your assets.
+- Beneficiaries: The individuals, charities, or organisations who will inherit your assets.

-- Residuary Clause: How the remainder of your estate should be distributed.
+- Residuary Clause: How the remainder of your estate — everything not covered by specific bequests — should be distributed.
+This is often the most valuable part of the will.

 Common Mistakes in Will Writing